Is running your own business the pinnacle of modern-day success?

-Functional people are skilled, but their work is mostly directed by someone else (that someone is the strategic person).
+Functional people are skilled, but their work is mostly directed by someone else (hint: that someone is the strategic person).

 Functional people are task-oriented and adept at getting stuff done.
-Strategic people have their head above the trees (and sometimes in the clouds) to see the wider picture.
+Strategic people have their head above the trees to see the wider picture.
 They concern themselves with the bigger problems, the vision.
 The functional person does the heavy-lifting to bring the vision to life.